 The arguments "2020", "Toyota", "Camry"

-are being passed to the parameters String year, String make, String model
+are being passed to the components String year, String make, String model

 as follows:

-If the order of the arguments does not match the order in the parameter list, then the wrong values will be assigned.
+If the order of the arguments does not match the order in the record component list, then the wrong values will be assigned.
 In this case, that could mean confusing data, but in cases where the types do not match, you will get an error.

 Let's try it in the Java Playground using the Point